 Did You Know?

 A service called "That can be my next tweet!" has existed since 2013 that will analyze your twitter stream and attempt to create a tweet that you could have written.
 See more

-The police would not have come to her house with the vehicles lights on.
+The police would not have come to her house with the vehicle lights on.
 See more

 He would have worked out what was going on.
 This wouldn't have ever, ever happened, but if it had, he would have worked it out

 Sorry, hang on, that's a very difficult sentence to process

 How Deep is Your Love

 Written by Barry Gibb